Albrenik/recipes-homecooking/README.md

 - 3 tbsp tomato puree
 - 1 tsp dried oregano
 - ½ tsp dried thyme
-- 1 tbsp Worcestershire sauce
 - 1 beef stock cube, crumbled
 - 2 x 400g canned chopped tomatoes
-- ½ tbsp light brown sugar
 - ½ tsp salt
 - ½ tsp black pepper
 - 300g spaghetti

 ### Cooking Instruction
-Estimated Time needed to cook the recipe: 2 h
-Required Utensils: oven, bowl, pot, stove
+Estimated Time needed to cook the recipe: 30 min Required Utensils: pot, stove

-#### The Dough
-For the Dough put 500g Flour, the bag of Yeast, 300ml Water, 2 Spoon of Olive Oil, 1 Tsp Sugar and a Pinch of Salt in a bowl and mix them together.
-Knead the Dough until it has become a uniform mass.
-Leave it for 1h at a warm place so the yeast can do its job.

-#### The Sauce
+#### The Bolognese
-For the Sauce put Onions and Garlic into the pot and cook them until they are softend.
-Then put in the 250g of Tomato Puree and 3 Spoons of Tomato Paste into the pot.
-Cook everythink and season it with Salt, Pepper and Oregano.
+For the Bolognese put Onions and Garlic into the pot coook them until they are softened.
+Add the carrots and minced beef and cook everything together until its browned.
+Then put in the 2x400g canned chopped Tomatoes and the 3 tbsp of Tomato Paste into the pot.
+Season it with Salt, Pepper and Oregano.
+Turn down the heat and let it simmer for about 10 to 12 min.
+Now cook the Spaghetti.

+#### The Spaghetti
+For the Spaghetti put them in a pot of boiling water.
+Cook them as described on the packaging.

-#### Assemble
+#### Serve
-Preheat the oven to 220 degrees Celsius.
-Take your Dough and cut it in 4 equal sized Pieces.
-Take one piece, put some Flour on our Workplace and roll the Dough out evenly.
-Spread the sauce over the dough.
-First put the Prosciutto on the Pizza then sprinkle the Cheese over the Pizza.
-Put the Pizza in the oven for 10 min at 220 degrees.
-Take out the Pizza and Voila your Pizza is done!
+Put some Spaghetti on a plate add some Bolognese and taste your delicious food.